rutrum/stringcase.org/content/cases/identifiers/kebab.md

 It is not commonly used as identifiers for variables or functions in programming languages because the hyphen `-` is used to represent subtraction, and can't be used in identifiers.

+It is also common practice to use kebab case for the path in the url.

 [^1]: [Lisp Style Guide](https://lisp-lang.org/style-guide/#naming)